5.1 Noise separation

 Table 5.2.
 Test levels for Example and other constructions in dB

-Sound tests should only be carried out on a building that is complete and when doors, access hatches and windows are fitted.
+Methods of testing - sound tests should only be carried out on a building that is complete and when doors, access hatches and windows are fitted.
 Carpet, should not be used as bonded resilient floor covering or laid before an impact test for separating floors.
 Sound testing should be carried out in accordance with:

 BS EN ISO 140-4: 1998 and BS EN ISO 717-1: 1997, for airborne sound transmission, and